 Size of Development Team: 1

-Federated Integration Use Cases: Freight Forwarding Partner API Integration for Ladings and Deliveries
+Federated Integration: Universal JSON federated driver to Freight Forwarding Partner API for Ladings and Deliveries

 EDI Integration: Yes, AS2 X12